Simret101/JWT_Authentiction_AuthTaskManagement/README.md

 # Task Manager API

-This is a Task Manager API built with Go, utilizing the Gin framework.
-The API allows users to register, log in, and manage tasks.
-It includes features such as JWT-based authentication, role-based access control (user and admin), and task ownership validation.
+Overview
+The Task Management API is a RESTful API that allows users and administrators to manage tasks with JWT-based authentication and authorization.
+This API supports operations for creating, reading, updating, and deleting tasks.
+It is designed for managing tasks with role-based access control where users and admins have different levels of access.

 ## Project Structure